-Our ESM Reopening of School Plan 2022-23 - We Are Spartans ---Celebrating our Success! was updated by a diverse group of stakeholders who shared their time, expertise and perspectives to update our plan with a focus on in-person learning while recognizing the need for flexibility to address circumstances that may change in the future.
+Our ESM Reopening of School Plan 2023-2024 - Future Focused and Future Ready has been updated to include the work of a diverse group of stakeholders who shared their time, expertise and perspectives to update our plan with a focus on in-person learning while recognizing the need for flexibility to address circumstances that may change in the future.
 In addition to the District Advisory Committee members and high school student leaders we also extend our gratitude to students, parents and staff members who provided feedback and input throughout the 2022-23 school year.
-The stakeholder feedback and input combined with the engagement of the District Advisory Committee contributed to the updated action steps outlined in the preparation learning for our 2022-2023 ESM Reopening Plan.
+The stakeholder feedback and input combined with the engagement of the District Advisory Committee contributed to the updated action steps outlined in the preparation learning for our 2023-2024 ESM Reopening Plan.

 We continue to recognize the importance of being flexible, adaptable and patient as the circumstances may change very quickly and require our need to respond by revising our plans and actions.
 At ESM we strive for excellence by engaging student minds and developing essential skills for all levels of learning.
-Our vision of being an "exemplary 21st century learning community whose graduates are prepared to excel in a complex, interconnected, changing world" is clearly evident in our actions and priorities.
+Our vision of being an "exemplary student-centered learning community whose graduates are future-focused and ready to excel in a complex, interconnected, changing world" is clearly evident in our actions and priorities.

 As a school community, we value student centered learning, with the development of knowledge and skills that build capacity in critical thinking, complex problem solving, communication, collaboration, creativity and innovation.
 These skills are integrated throughout our curriculum and are essential for your child's success in college, career and citizenship.
 Student engagement, along with family involvement and support are essential to a child's success in learning and in life.
-Let's celebrate learning for all in 2022-2023!
+Let's celebrate learning for all in 2023-2024!
 We are ESM where Every Student Matters, Every Staff Member Matters, Every Single Family Matters and We Are Spartans - Celebrating our Success!